samuellenk/DevOpsToolsEngineer/code/702_docker_podman/03_docker-compose-counter-demo/README.md

 # Docker Compose exammple

-This folder contains a simple `dooker compose` application.
+This folder contains a simple `docker compose` application.

 You can run it using: